 To Sum, it up

-I love it and plan on doing something that I rarely do with cigars in this price range, I’m ordering a box of them!
+I love it and plan on doing something that I rarely do with cigars in this price range, I’m ordering a box of the CAO Orellana.

 These are probably going to be short-lived, like the rest of the Amazon series, due to the limited availability of the tobacco, so I recommend you pick some up while you can.